-The Company does not capitalize advertising expenses, they are either expensed when incurred or when related advertisements are first published.
-The Company recognized \$1,130, \$6,889 and \$21,248 in advertising expenses for the years 2006, 2005 and 2004, respectively.
+Research and development expenses are recognized as expense when incurred.
+The Company recognized \$1,773,565, \$2,127,862 and \$1,934,528 for the years ended December 31, 2007, 2006 and 2005, respectively.

 Income Taxes

 The Company accounts for income taxes using the liability method.
 As such, deferred income taxes reflect the net tax effects of temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and the amounts used for income tax purposes.
 Deferred tax assets and liabilities are calculated using the enacted tax rates and laws that are expected to be in effect when the anticipated reversal of these differences is scheduled to occur.
 Deferred tax assets are reduced by a valuation allowance when, in the opinion of management, it is more likely than not that some portion or all of the deferred tax assets will not be realized.